advancedAgritek-BB/coinTrader_Trainer/README.md

 ``simulate_signal_pnl`` computes Sharpe/Sortino along with drawdown,
 win rate and other trade statistics for the same signals.

+## Training Menu

+The ``ml_trainer.py`` module provides a small interactive menu for common training tasks.
+Launch it with ``python ml_trainer.py`` and optionally pass ``--use-gpu`` to enable GPU-accelerated routines.
+The menu offers entries for training various models including a logistic regression signal model, LightGBM meta selector, LightGBM regime model, PPO reinforcement-learning selector, contextual bandit selector and a fallback LightGBM model.
+Each option first generates a CSV of simulated trades using ``tools.backtest_strategies.backtest`` and uploads the resulting model artefact to Supabase via :class:`ModelRegistry`.

 ## Monitoring and Automation

 To monitor the trainer during long running jobs install the Prometheus client and run Grafana: